SLE - Sierra Leonean Leone

 The Sierra Leonean Leone is the currency of Sierra Leone.
-The currency code for Leones is SLE.
+The currency code for Sierra Leone Leone is SLE.
 Below, you'll find Sierra Leonean Leone rates and a currency converter.

 |Name